rlevitsky/spr/README.md

 ## Recuirement

-You need Slack user token to authenticate your program.
-Please refer Slack manual.
-You have to grant your token with **'users.profile.set'** permission to make it able to modify your Slack status.
+You need Slack user token to authenticate your program, therefore, you need to create "Slack App" for this.

+In Slack, click
+  More -> Tools -> Apps -> Open in Slack Marketplace In browser, click
+  Build -> Create New App -> From Scratch -> Create
+In App Configuration page, select "OAuth and permissions", click Scopes -> User Token Scope -> Add an OAuth Scope -> select "user.profile:write" Then select "Install App" and click on Install button.

+After successfull installation, you'll be provided with "User OAuth Token".
+Keep it to use in your program.

+Please refer Slack manual for additional information.

 ## Dependencies